Li Changchun: Guangdong

 Li was promoted to the Politburo of the Chinese Communist Party in 1997, largely due to having secured the patronage of the paramount leader and Party General Secretary Jiang Zemin.
 In his memoirs, Li said that he was surprised at having been appointed to the Politburo.
 In 1998, Jiang dispatched Li to serve as Guangdong Party Secretary.
 It was said that Jiang wanted to use Li as a counterbalance to the entrenched local political establishment composed mostly of people native to the province.
 In Guangdong, Li cracked down on corruption to "put the house in order."
 During the 1997 Asian financial crisis, Li set up a special task force to evaluate what to do with non-performing loans owed by two of the province's largest financial companies.
 He appointed former central bank deputy governor Wang Qishan to oversee the task force.
 Li shook up the local banking sector and closed a plethora of local credit unions and agencies.
 He also increased access to the legal aid system for the poor in the province.
 His tenure in Guangdong was seen as largely successful, having averted the brunt of the 1997 Asian financial crisis and also bringing Guangdong back to the political control of the central leadership under Jiang Zemin after sidelined many local officials promoted by Ye Xuanping, former Governor of Guangdong and the elder son of Marshal Ye Jianying.

 Li's tenure in Guangdong made him one of Jiang's favourites and as such Jiang was preparing to groom him for succession for the premiership upon incumbent Premier Zhu Rongji's scheduled retirement in 2003.
 However, Zhu had been favouring Wen Jiabao for the Premier office, and criticized Li over his handling of an "export rebate fraud" scandal in the coastal city of Shantou in 2000, which took place during Li's term as Guangdong party chief.
-By the end, Wen Jiabon won this competition and became Premier of China in March 2003.
+By the end, Wen won this competition and became Premier of China in March 2003.
 Li's intention to promote Huang Liman, a female friend of Jiang's who was considered incompetent, to the party chief position in the coastal city of Shenzhen became a sticking point for Jiang's political opponents.